wolvi-lataniere/morpheus-serial/doc/blog.md

 The `morpheus.sh` parameters can be altered as follows:
 - `-a ${MORPHEUS_ADDR}` is the IP address/hostname of the Mortheus _balenaBlock_,
 - `-w` flag tells the helper to wait for the _balena supervisor_ to connect to the cloud, check for updates (and apply them if needed) before sending sleep request,
-- `TimeSleep 3600` requests a time-based sleep of 3600 seconds (1h).
+- `TimeSleep ${TIMESLEEP:-3600}` requests a time-based sleep of TIMESLEEP seconds (Which can be set as a _Device Variable_, and defaults to 3600s = 1h).
 This option can also be `InputSleep false` to wake up when GPIO3 pin is set `LOW` (internal Pull-up resistor is set by default).

 ## Results